Aidankeogh/SenatorGraph/README.md

 multide of queries we came up with for querying our sentor knowledge graph.
 Please add more queries if you think of any!

-DEPENDENCIES:
+## DEPENDENCIES:

+(1) Install Neo4j Desktop

-Must install Neo4j Desktop and configure the neo4j_import_dir in line 2 of build_graph.ipynb
+(2) MUST DO: Configure the neo4j_import_dir in line 2 of build_graph.ipynb to change it your local Neo4j dir, or else WILL NOT WORK

-pip install neo4j
+(3) pip install neo4j

-Open Neo4j Desktop and run Graph DBMS
+(4) Open Neo4j Desktop and run Graph DBMS

-RUNNING:
+## RUNNING:

-Clone this repository and run the 'build_graph.ipynb' file to build the entire Neo4j senate graph.
+Clone this repository and run the entire 'build_graph.ipynb' file to build the entire Neo4j senate graph.

 ## Twitter Folder